Mad-MO/FlipperGoL/README.md

 ## Description

-A very basic implementation for Conway's "Game of Life" on Flipper Zero.
+A basic implementation for Conway's "Game of Life" on Flipper Zero.

 ## Screenshot